oddy-boop/Edusync-git/src/supabase/policies.md

 ALTER TABLE public.timetable_entries ENABLE ROW LEVEL SECURITY;
 ALTER TABLE public.app_settings ENABLE ROW LEVEL SECURITY;

--- 2. Policies for 'user_roles' table
+-- 3. Policies for 'user_roles' table
-DROP POLICY IF EXISTS "Admins can manage user roles" ON public.user_roles;
 CREATE POLICY "Admins can manage user roles" ON public.user_roles FOR ALL
   USING (get_my_role() = 'admin')
   WITH CHECK (get_my_role() = 'admin');

-DROP POLICY IF EXISTS "Users can view their own role" ON public.user_roles;
 CREATE POLICY "Users can view their own role" ON public.user_roles FOR SELECT
   USING (auth.uid() = user_id);

--- 3. Policies for 'students' and 'teachers' tables DROP POLICY IF EXISTS "Admins can manage all students and teachers" ON public.students;
-CREATE POLICY "Admins can manage all students and teachers" ON public.students FOR ALL
+-- 4. Policies for 'students' and 'teachers' tables CREATE POLICY "Admins can manage all students and teachers" ON public.students FOR ALL
   USING (get_my_role() = 'admin')
   WITH CHECK (get_my_role() = 'admin');

-DROP POLICY IF EXISTS "Admins can manage all students and teachers" ON public.teachers;
 CREATE POLICY "Admins can manage all students and teachers" ON public.teachers FOR ALL
   USING (get_my_role() = 'admin')
   WITH CHECK (get_my_role() = 'admin');

-DROP POLICY IF EXISTS "Students and teachers can view their own profiles" ON public.students;
 CREATE POLICY "Students and teachers can view their own profiles" ON public.students FOR SELECT
   USING (auth.uid() = auth_user_id);

-DROP POLICY IF EXISTS "Students and teachers can view their own profiles" ON public.teachers;
 CREATE POLICY "Students and teachers can view their own profiles" ON public.teachers FOR SELECT
   USING (auth.uid() = auth_user_id);

--- 4. Policies for 'app_settings'
+-- 5. Policies for 'app_settings'
-DROP POLICY IF EXISTS "Admins can manage app settings" ON public.app_settings;
 CREATE POLICY "Admins can manage app settings" ON public.app_settings FOR ALL
   USING (get_my_role() = 'admin')
   WITH CHECK (get_my_role() = 'admin');

-DROP POLICY IF EXISTS "Authenticated users can read app settings" ON public.app_settings;
 CREATE POLICY "Authenticated users can read app settings" ON public.app_settings FOR SELECT
   USING (auth.role() = 'authenticated');

--- 5. Universal policies for other tables (Admins can do anything, others can view) CREATE OR REPLACE FUNCTION create_universal_policies(table_name TEXT) RETURNS void AS $$
+-- 6. Universal policies for other tables (Admins can do anything, others can view) CREATE OR REPLACE FUNCTION create_universal_policies(table_name TEXT) RETURNS void AS $$
 BEGIN
-  EXECUTE format('DROP POLICY IF EXISTS "Admins can manage all" ON public.%I;', table_name);
   EXECUTE format('CREATE POLICY "Admins can manage all" ON public.%I FOR ALL USING (get_my_role() = ''admin'') WITH CHECK (get_my_role() = ''admin'');', table_name);

-  EXECUTE format('DROP POLICY IF EXISTS "Authenticated users can view" ON public.%I;', table_name);
   EXECUTE format('CREATE POLICY "Authenticated users can view" ON public.%I FOR SELECT USING (auth.role() = ''authenticated'');', table_name);
 END;
 $$ LANGUAGE plpgsql;